• On FAQs, change the HAS maximums to $4,400 for Individual Coverage and $8,750 for Family coverage

 Q How do I select my health plan?

 A The first time you log in, a list of possible plans will appear for selection.
 Next to each of the plans will be a radio button (circle).
 When a radio button is clicked, more options will appear depending on which plan is selected and your eligibility for flexible spending.
 If you are eligible for flexible spending, then you will be able to enter the flexible spending amounts for health and dependent care.
-If you choose the Blue Cross/Blue Shield Pelican HSA 775 Plan, you will be able to enter in the HSA election monthly amount.
+If you choose the Louisiana Blue/Blue Shield Pelican HSA 775 Plan, you will be able to enter in the HSA election monthly amount.
 Click the Submit button.
 A confirmation page will appear for you to confirm your choice.
 If all information is correct, click the confirm button.
 Once it is submitted, you will have a chance to print a copy of your selection.

 back to top